Loading

 App comparisons

-Bing Chat vs. ChatGPT: Which AI chatbot should you use?
+Copilot (formerly Bing Chat) vs. ChatGPT: Which AI chatbot should you use?

-Hero image with the ChatGPT and Bing Chat logos
+Hero image with the ChatGPT and Copilot (formerly Bing Chat) logos

 I've been using ChatGPT ever since OpenAI launched it in 2022.
 It's helped me write meta descriptions for blog posts, create simple code snippets, and generate outlines.
 Heck, I've even used it to help me design my dog's Halloween costume

-But I've been keen to try out Microsoft's new Bing AI chatbot to see if it lives up to the hype.
-With Bing Chat, you're able to chat, compose content, generate images, and get summarized answers to complex questions—all in one interface.
+But I've been keen to try out Microsoft's Copilot (formerly Bing Chat) to see if it lives up to the hype.
+With Copilot, you're able to compose content, generate images, and get summarized answers to complex questions—all in one interface.
 It's supposed to be a far more advanced version of ChatGPT, so I was excited to see how their features stack up.

-Here are the main differences I discovered while comparing Bing Chat vs. ChatGPT.
+Here are the main differences I discovered while comparing Copilot vs. ChatGPT.

-• Bing Chat is built into Microsoft Edge, so it's a more integrated, tailored way of searching for answers.
+• Copilot is built into Microsoft Edge, so it's a more integrated, tailored way of searching for answers.

 • ChatGPT—though a more isolated app experience—offers more powerful integrations and plugins, and lets you easily collaborate on conversations.

-I'll walk through some of the core differences between ChatGPT and Bing Chat in depth in the coming sections, but here's a quick breakdown of how they compare.
+I'll walk through some of the core differences between ChatGPT and Copilot in depth in the coming sections, but here's a quick breakdown of how they compare.

 ChatGPT